History of the Center

 2010–2013: The Center receives its third Title VI NRC and FLAS grant under the leadership of Dr. Scott Whiteford.

-2016: New director Dr. Marcela Vásquez-León continues to expand and develop LAS by securing several grants, increasing the number of core faculty and strengthening the academic and outreach programs.
+2016: New director Dr. Marcela Vásquez-León continues to expand and develop CLAS by securing several grants, increasing the number of core faculty and strengthening the academic and outreach programs.
 She brings into the Center the U.S. Department of State funded Study of the U.S. Institute (SUSI) for Latin American Indigenous and Afro-descendent Women Leaders.

 2018–2022: The Center receives its fourth Title VI NRC and FLAS grant.